 Every facet of the carpet is carefully handled by our integrated production system.

-Now 70 years later, in order to bring tradition and skill to the future, YAMAGATA DANTSU is proud to collaborate with these illustrious Japanese designers, known the world over.
-World renowned industrial designer Ken Kiyoyuki Okuyama, architect Kengo Kuma, and creative director Kashiwa Sato usher in a new era of Japanese carpet making by keeping with tradition while pioneering new possibilities.
+Now 80 years later, in order to bring tradition and skill to the future, Yamagata Dantsu is proud to collaborate with these illustrious Japanese designers, known the world over.
+World renowned industrial designer Ken Kiyoyuki Okuyama, architect Kengo Kuma, creative director Kashiwa Sato, Japanese artist Hiroshi Senju, and designer Mikiya Kobayashi usher in a new era of Japanese carpet making by keeping with tradition while pioneering new possibilities.

 Yamanobe, Yamagata Prefecture Situated in Tohoku, the northeast of Japan,

 this town was once a prosperous fabric dyeing town.